Salem Mitchell

-Salem Mitchell (born 1998) is an American model.
-She is known for her numerous facial freckles.
-Mitchell was discovered through Instagram and is currently signed to Freedom Models LA.
+Salem Mitchell (born 1998) is an American model and entrepreneur.
+She is widely recognized for her distinctive facial freckles.
+Mitchell first gained prominence after being discovered on Instagram by photographer Mayan Toledano.
+She is currently signed to Freedom Models LA.
+In addition to her modeling career, she is an outspoken advocate for the representation of young woman of color within the fashion industry.

 Early life and education

-Mitchell was born and raised in San Diego, California and is African American.
-Her grandmother is Filipino.
-She studied dance at San Diego School of Creative and Performing Arts and graduated in 2016.
-After high school she enrolled at San Diego State University to study business marketing.
+Mitchell was born and raised in San Diego, California and is of African American and Filipino descent.
+She studied dance at the San Diego School of Creative and Performing Arts, graduating in 2016.
+Following high school, she enrolled at San Diego State University to study business and marketing.

 Career

 Modeling

 Mitchell amassed a large following through Instagram.
-One day Mitchell posted a photo of herself on Twitter next to a bruised banana in response to trolls who had compared her freckles to the overripe fruit.
-After the photo went viral, Paper Magazine writer Maiya Toledano contacted Mitchell through Instagram and invited her to do a feature shoot.
-Mitchell later signed to Ford Models.
+In 2016, she posted a selfie on Twitter juxtaposed with a bruised banana, responding to online trolls who has harassed her by comparing her freckles to the overripe fruit.
+After the photo went viral, photographer Mayan Toledano contacted Mitchell through Instagram and invited her to participate in a bedroom photo shoot in San Diego.
+The resulting pictures were published in Paper Magazines Youth Issue in April 2018, which helped launch her career.
+Shortly after her digital discovery, Mitchell signed with Ford Models in February 2018.